jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 ```

 So program size matters.
 Smaller is better.
 This is one of the few
 areas where we have research.
-People have done research and said that
+People have done research and said:
 smaller programs have fewer bugs.
 It is just that simple.
 It does
 not matter what programming language it is.
 Smaller programs have
 fewer bugs.